Call by Value vs. Call by Reference in C#: Full Explanation

 Console.WriteLine(number); // Output: 5 (original value unchanged)

-v In the example above, the `Increment` method takes an `int` parameter `num`.
-When the method is called with `number` as an argument, a copy of the value `5` is made and passed to the method.
-Inside the method, the value of `num` is incremented, but it does not affect the original `number` variable.
+In this example, the method Increment takes an int parameter num.
+When called with number, a copy of the value 5 is passed to the method.
+Inside the method, the value of num is incremented, but the original number variable remains unchanged.

 void Increment(ref int num)